A perforation is a hole.

 You’ll have sudden, severe pain in your chest or belly

-Doctors do x-rays Plain X-Rays A plain x-ray is an imaging test that takes a picture of the inside of your body.
+Doctors do x-rays X-Rays An x-ray is an imaging test that takes a picture of the inside of your body.
 It uses a low dose of x-ray radiation.
 X-rays show body parts according to how dense (solid) they are.
-Doctors... read more and sometimes a CT scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
+Doctors usually... read more and sometimes a CT (computed tomography) scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
 A computer then takes the x-rays and creates many detailed pictures of the inside of your body.
 Each... read more

 A perforation is a medical emergency, and you'll need surgery right away